African Safari Journals

 Safari Operator Performance

-Flash Safaris and Photography (enquire about a safari with this company) was WONDERFUL!!!
+Flash Safaris and Photography was WONDERFUL!

 Very attentive from the beginning to the end and even afterwards checking in on us as we continued onto Zanzibar on our own.